-Raw meaty bones (RMB) contain edible bone, muscle meat, fats, and connective tissue; and each RMB will vary in the edible bone content available.
-Calculating the amount of edible bone present in each RMB can be achieved by knowing the percentage of bone present.
+Raw meaty bones (RMB) contain edible bone, muscle meat, fats, and connective tissue.
+Each RMB will vary in edible bone content and therefore feeding amounts will vary.
+Calculating the amount of edible bone in each RMB can be achieved by knowing the percentage of bone present.

 Dogs and cats have a nutritional requirement for calcium; and one way to provide calcium in a raw diet is to feed raw meaty bones (RMB).
-Adding raw meaty bones into a dog or cats diet can easily be achieved in two steps.
+Including raw meaty bones in a dog or cats diet can easily be achieved in two steps.

 Bone & Calcium Amounts